isabella232/journeys.en/help/using/about/user-interface.md

 You can also access Journey Orchestration from the Experience Cloud home page, in the **[!UICONTROL Quick access]** section.

 ![](../assets/journey1bis.png)

+## Discovering the interface{#section_jsq_zr1_ffb}

+>[!CONTEXTUALHELP]
+>id="jo_home"
+>title="About Journey list"
+>abstract="The journey list allows you to view all your journeys at once, see their status and perform basic actions.
+You can duplicate, stop or delete your journeys.
+Depending on the journey, certain actions might not be available.
+For example, you can't delete or restart a journey that is finished.
+You can create a new version from it or duplicate it.
+You can also use the search bar to search for a journey."
+>additional-url="https://images-tv.adobe.com/mpcv3/38af62cb-9390-4bc0-a576-d336849adb97_1574809570.1920x1080at3000_h264.mp4" text="Watch demo video"

 The top menus allow you to navigate through the different functionalities of Journey Orchestration: **[!UICONTROL Home]**(the journeys),**[!UICONTROL Data Sources]**, **[!UICONTROL Events]**, **[!UICONTROL Actions]**.